 Will a default be more preferable than the last used value?

-#2 Updated by Etienne Tourigny about 8 years ago
+#2 Updated by Etienne Tourigny over 8 years ago

 In my case, I have seen this with shapefiles in ISO-8859-1 encoding and no cpg file.

 When I open the file in qgis (via commandline or from the browser dock), the encoding is set to System, and if I go and set the encoding to ISO-8859-1 it is fine.
 If I click "save default", a .qml file is generated but without any encoding information.
 So when I close qgis and re-open the file, System encoding is seleceted again and I have to re-set the encoding.

 GDAL 1.9 does not recognize the encoding, I have to set SHAPE_ENCODING=ISO-8859-1 or else accented characters are garbled.
 When SHAPE_ENCODING is set before starting qgis, then the encoding is fine.
 I will try with latest ogr (from svn trunk) and see if that fixes.